Mega Millions jackpot grows to $820 million with a possible cash payout of $422 million

-ST. LOUIS (AP) — No winner for the Mega Millions top prize has sent the jackpot soaring to an estimated $820 million.
+ST. LOUIS (AP) — Mega Millions has upped the ante by another $100 million.

+The lack of a jackpot winner in the lottery game’s latest drawing on Friday night sent the top prize soaring to an estimated $820 million.

-The estimated $820 million in the next drawing would only be distributed to a winner who chooses an annuity paid over 29 years.
-Nearly all grand prize winners opt to take a cash payout, which for Tuesday night’s drawing is an estimated $422 million.
+The estimated $820 million in the next drawing on Tuesday night would only be distributed to a winner who chooses an annuity paid over 29 years.
+Nearly all grand prize winners opt to take a cash payout, which for Tuesdays drawing is an estimated $422 million.

+The potential jackpot is the fifth largest in the history of the game, Mega Millions said in a statement early Saturday.

 Despite the game’s long odds of 1 in 302.6 million, players continue to purchase tickets as the size of the grand prize grows.